+MEDICATION ADMINISTRATION

-MEDICATION ADMINISTRATION Cisplatin Intravenous infusion over a few hours depending on the dose on day 1 and 29 Vinblastine Intravenously in a few minutes every week Radiotherapy As of day 50 A single 29-day cycle of chemotherapy prior to radiotherapy
+Cisplatin Intravenous infusion over a few hours depending on the dose on day 1 and 29

+Vinblastine Intravenously in a few minutes every week

+Radiotherapy Starting on day 1

+A single 29-day cycle

 This fact sheet aims to let you know the side effects most commonly seen following the administration of your treatment.
 Please note that when you take any medication, there is a possibility that it causes rare side effects and it is difficult to predict which patients will be affected.